A Walking Guide to Phang Nga Road

 Amulet Market

 The Phuket Amulet Market is a hidden alley connecting Phang Nga Road to Ratsada Road.
-It has been opened for more than 25 years (when I first arrived) and is still very popular with collectors.
+It has been open for more than 25 years (when I first arrived) and is still very popular with collectors.
 These amulets are usually blessed by monks and have special powers; some will protect you or bring you luck.
 Depending on their age and rarity, amulets can be extremely expensive.

 Peranakannitat Museum